aramis-lab/clinica/docs/Pipelines/T1_FreeSurfer_Longitudinal.md

 where:

 - `CAPS_DIRECTORY` is the input/output folder containing the results in a [CAPS](../../CAPS/Introduction) hierarchy.

-If you want to run the pipeline on a subset of your dataset, you can use the `-tsv` flag to specify in a TSV file the participants and the corresponding sessions of interest.
+with specific options :

+--8<-- "snippets/pipelines_options.md:freesurfer"

+??? info "Optional parameters common to all pipelines"
+    --8<-- "snippets/pipelines_options.md:all"

-!!! note
+!!! note "Computational time"
-    The computational time for one subject is around 6-8 hours (creation of the unbiased template) + 2-5 hours per corresponding session.
+    The computational time for one subject is around **6-8 hours** (creation of the unbiased template) + **2-5 hours** per corresponding session.
     The code execution speed depends on your CPU and the quality of your input T1 volumes.
     Please be aware that even though the pipeline runs in parallel, processing many subjects and sessions (e.g. ADNI dataset) is time consuming.

-!!! note
-    If you wish to obtain your results with another atlas, you can specify the option -ap/--atlas_path with the path to the atlas folder.
-Your atlas will need to be in FreeSurfer `gcs` format (e.g `hemisphere.atlasname_6p0.gcs`).
-The results will be stored in the same folder as the original results (additional files in `labels`, `stats` and `regional measures`).
+## Known issues with FreeSurfer and paths length
 ??? warning "Case when longitudinal correction is performed on macOS"
     If your run the `t1-freesurfer-longitudinal` pipeline on macOS, you will see warning messages when longitudinal correction is performed e.g.: